Asiandayboy/Rodata/README.md

 ### Installation
-- Option 1 - If you want to get it on [GitHub](https://github.com/Asiandayboy/Rodata), go into the src folder, and add the code from the files in the children folder, paste them into their own module scripts.
+Go into the src folder, and add the code from the files in the children folder, paste them into their own module scripts.
 Then copy the code from Rodata.lua into a module script (name it "Rodata" if you want), and make sure to add those two child module scripts under the Rodata.lua module script.
-- Option 2 - Get the Roblox module script [here], and put it into your game somewhere in ServerScriptService.